 Simple Slow Cooker Chana Masala

-- 2 tablespoons neutral flavored vegetable oil such as grapeseed or refined avocado*
+- 1 tablespoon neutral flavored vegetable oil, such as safflower or grapeseed

 - 1 tablespoon freshly minced ginger or 3/4 teaspoon ground ginger

 - 3 cups cooked chickpeas (2 cans, drained and rinsed)

 - 1/4 cup tomato paste

 - 1/2-1 teaspoon salt or to taste (I use 1 teaspoon Diamond Crystal kosher salt)

 - A pinch of cayenne pepper, or to taste